Disney Speedstorm

 Disney Speedstorm is a free-to-play kart racing game developed by Gameloft Barcelona and published by Gameloft.
 It features various Disney and Pixar characters racing vehicles on tracks themed after the worlds of their films and franchises.
 The game was released in a pay-for early access on 18 April 2023, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S, with a soft launch on Android and iOS on 1 August 2023.
 The console and computer versions left early access on 28 September 2023, while the mobile version officially launched on 11 July 2024.
 The Switch release received Nintendo Switch 2-exclusive enhancements on 2 July 2025.

-The game received relatively positive reviews, with an average rating of 67% on Steam.
-In 2025, it won the award for best multiplatform game from the Google Play Awards.